How to Complete a Foster Care Adoption in Arkansas

-Decide whether you’re interested in foster parenting, fostering to adopt, or adopting from foster care.
+Step 1: Decide whether you’re interested in foster parenting, fostering to adopt, or adopting from foster care in Arkansas.

-Complete an application, or parent profile.
-This will include information about yourselves as well as your interest in adoption or foster parenting.
+Step 4: Complete an application or parent profile.
+This will include information about yourself as well as your interest in adoption or foster parenting.

-Wait for placement, whether that’s with a foster child or a child you wish to adopt.
+Step 6: Wait for placement, whether that’s with a foster child or a child you wish to adopt.
 If your goal is to foster parent, you will most likely be placed with a child very quickly.
-If your goal is to pursue adoption from foster care, you may have to wait longer for a match.
+If your goal is to pursue adoption from foster care in Arkansas, you may have to wait longer for a match.

 If you’re interested in becoming a foster parent or adopting from foster care in Arkansas, you don’t have to be the perfect parent.
 You do, however, have to meet some general requirements: